 - Heat milk in the microwave for 1 minute.
 Dissolve sugar in warm milk and add vanilla extract.

-- Pour milk over the puff pastry and let it sink in for 5-10 minutes.
+- Pour milk over the puff pastry and let it soak for 5-10 minutes.

-- Spread the whipped cream over the top and broil in the oven for 5-10 minutes until top is golden.
+- Spread the Cool Whip over the top evenly.
+Broil in the oven for 5-10 minutes until top is golden.

-- Serve hot with more sweetened milk on the side.
+- Serve Om Ali hot with the sweetened milk on the side.

 - For notes, tips and variations please check the post.